ameya123ch/Company_Bankruptcy_Prediction/README.md

 To identify online payment fraud with machine learning, we need to train a machine learning model for classifying fraudulent and non-fraudulent payments.

-For this, we need a dataset containing information about online payment fraud, so that we can understand what types of transactions lead to fraud.
+## Data Gathering

-For this task, I collected a dataset from Kaggle, which contains historical information about fraudulent transactions which can be used to detect fraud in online payments.
-Below are all the columns from the dataset I’m using here:
+For this task, we need a dataset containing information about online payment fraud, so that we can understand what types of transactions lead to fraud.
+I collected a dataset from Kaggle, which contains historical information about fraudulent transactions which can be used to detect fraud in online payments.

-###### Challenges Faced
+## Challenges Faced

 Imbalanced Dataset

 Outliers

-App
+## App

 ![Screenshot (7)](https://user-images.githubusercontent.com/88341388/210163372-5447d565-60f0-4f9f-aeb6-dd21354571fb.png)